PChol22/dev-to-articles/blog-posts/guardian/lambda-version/article.md

 _This article is part of a series on [sls-mentor][sls-mentor], an open-source, highly configurable, automated best-practice audit tool for AWS serverless architectures._

+⬇️ I post serverless content very regularly, if you want more ⬇️

+{% cta https://twitter.com/PierreChollet22 %} Follow me on twitter 🚀 {% endcta %}

 # Let's keep track

 Lambda versioning is great and might come in handy, but do you really need to keep dozens of outdated copies of your functions' code ?
 Here are two reasons why you should get rid of them.